Psychiatry: Overmedicalization and lack of objective biological tests

-Double argues that most critical psychiatry is anti-reductionist.
+It has been argued that psychiatry confuses disorders of the mind with disorders of the brain that can be treated with drugs, an approach that overly medicalizes mental distress For example, Cacciatore and Frances (2022) argue that the diagnosis of Prolonged Grief Disorder pathologizes grief and offends "the dignity of loving relationships".
+Double argues that critical psychiatry is anti-reductionist.
 Rashed argues new mental health science has moved beyond this reductionist critique by seeking integrative and biopsychosocial models for conditions and that much of critical psychiatry now exists with orthodox psychiatry but notes that many critiques remain unaddressed.